jrohatiner/angular7-NRWL-starter/README.md

 ## Generate your first application

 Run `ng generate app myapp` to generate an application.
 When using Nx, you can create multiple applications and libraries in the same CLI workspace.
-Read more [here](http://nrwl.io/nx).

 ## Development server

 Run `ng serve --project=myapp` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.